What is Wave Energy?

 Wave Energy Resources

-This map shows the wave regimes throughout the globe.
+This map shows the wave regimes throughout the world.
 The values refer to the annual average available wave power in kW per metre width of wave crest.
 The areas with the most potential for wave power absorption are those along continental western seaboards with higher concentrations at the higher latitudes.
-Note the incident power values at Alaska, South America, Ireland, Spain, Portugal, South Africa, Western & Southern Australia and New Zealand.
-Wave energy devices must be scaled to match the local wave resource (wave height and wave period) but the Seapower Platform is unlikely to be economically viable where the local mean annual resource is less than 40kW/m.
+Note the high incident power values at Alaska, South America, Ireland, Spain, Portugal, South Africa, Western & Southern Australia and New Zealand.
+Wave energy devices must be scaled to match the local wave resource.

 The draft Offshore Renewable Energy Development Plan prepared by the Irish Department of Communications, Energy and Natural Resources quote the following wave energy potential in Irish waters alone: